- Code BIOL6213

 - Areas of interest Zoology, Evolution and Ecology, Environmental Science , Biodiversity Conservation

-Australia is famous the world over for its unique and biodiverse animal population.
-If you are interested in the ecology, evolution, conservation or management of animals then it is important to understand the biodiversity and natural history of animals.
-This course will put Australian animals in an evolutionary context and consider recent research advances through interactive lectures, lab practicals, workshops and a field trip.
-The first half of the course will cover the enormous diversity of invertebrate animals, with a particular focus on insects and marine invertebrates.
-The second half will cover Australian vertebrate animals, with a particular focus on diversity and natural history.
-The course includes contributions from the CSIRO Australian National Insect Collection and the Australian National Wildlife Collection, both located in Canberra.
-A 3-day field trip will give students a solid grounding in the marine and terrestrial invertebrate fauna of south-eastern Australia and the habitats they occupy.
-Lab practicals throughout the course will focus on biodiversity through hands-on learning about key features of structure and function, specimen preservation and the use of biological keys in species identification.
-This course is designed to complement other third year courses in ecology, evolution, biodiversity and conservation.
-It is also fun, interesting, interactive and will set you up with practical skills and information for continuing with animal biology in the future, including advice on future jobs.
+Australia is famous the world over for its unique and biodiverse animals: from charismatic mammals to extravagant octopuses, to fascinating spiders.
+If you are interested in the ecology, evolution, conservation or management of animals then it is important to understand their biodiversity and natural history.
+In this course we will put Australian animals in an evolutionary context and explore recent research advances through interactive lectures, lab practicals, workshops and a field trip.
+In the first half of the course we cover the enormous diversity of terrestrial, marine and aquatic invertebrate animals, from insects and spiders to molluscs, rotifers and corals.
+In the second half we cover the enigmatic Australian fish, frogs, reptiles, birds and mammals, with a particular focus on their diversity and natural history.
+The course includes contributions from researchers at the CSIRO Australian National Insect Collection and the Australian National Wildlife Collection, both located in Canberra.
+On a 3-day field trip to the coast you will gain a solid grounding in identifying the most common marine and terrestrial invertebrate fauna of south-eastern Australia and the habitats that they occupy.
+Lab practicals throughout the course focus on hands-on learning about key features of structures and how they function, specimen preservation and the use of biological keys for species identification.
+We have designed this course to complement other third year courses in ecology, evolution, biodiversity and conservation.
+It is fun, interesting and interactive.
+It will give you the practical skills and information you need to continue on with animal biology in the future, including advice on future jobs that require these skills.